mhjarvis/full-stack-developer-notes/asynchronous_code.md

 [On Callbacks](https://github.com/maxogden/art-of-node#callbacks)

+## Aynchronous JavaScript

+Callbacks are most often used with asynchronous functions.
+A typical example is ```setTimeout()```.
+In the following, ```myFunction``` is used as a callback.

+    setTimeout(myFunction, 3000);

+    function myFunction() {
+      document.getElementById("demo").innerHTML = 'Howdy!';
+    }

 ## Promises

 A promise is an object that might produce a value at some point in the future.
+Using promises allows us to tell our code to wait until the data is done fetching to continue.